Travel Guide: Busan

 Beomeosa Temple is nestled amongst the forest blanketed mountain side of Geumjeongsan Mountain, constructed by monk Ui Sang in 678 during King Munmu’s reign, the very king who’s tomb lays off the coast of Gyeongju.
 The temple has been home to many devoted monks since its restoration in 1613 after being destroyed during the Imjin War, and sees a regular loyal gathering of Buddhist and worshipping visitors alike.

-Upon entering the temple grounds, it becomes immediately obvious its a still-functioning temple.
-After passing through several gates you’ll enter the courtyard where there are several halls within, including Daeungjeon Hall, a fine example of Joseon Dynasty design.
+Behind several gates is the courtyard surrounded by a number of halls, including Daeungjeon Hall, a fine example of Joseon Dynasty design.
 Within these halls and all the way around them you’ll be greeted with the site of worshippers kneeling and praying to the tune of Buddhist monks tapping away.
+All which is enclosed in the serene nature of the forest covered mountainside of Geumjeongsan.

 The temple like others found in Korea offers a completely unique opportunity to experience your own enlightenment.
 Beomeosa partakes in the temple-stay program, which gives opportunity to visitors to experience Buddhist culture and daily life.

-Its possible to explore outside of the temple into the surrounding area, delving into the wilderness.
+Its possible to explore the wilderness that surrounds the temple.
 There’s a guided pathway through the surrounding forestry which holds an untold number of plant species.
 So beautiful in-fact that the surrounding woodland and valleys have been designated a natural monument.
 Not surprising.

 Gamcheon Culture Village